rfht/abstain/README.md

 # CAVEATS

+Avoid relying on this to restrain your programs.
+The use of pledge(2) in the program is a superior option wherever feasible.
+The main use case may be experimental or educational.

 Some system calls when allowed still have restrictions applied to them.
 Refer to pledge(2) for details.

+Programs violating their
+pledge(2)
+restrictions by invoking syscalls from one of the *vices* are killed with uncatchable
+`SIGABRT`.

-The default of running with
+When running with
+**-e**,
+the
 'error'
+*promise*
-promise comes with risk that the program can enter inconsistent state, especially setuid(2) or setgid(2)
+comes with risk that the program can enter inconsistent state, especially setuid(2) or setgid(2)